tonyfast/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 ***

 <a name="ind-practice2"></a>
-## Independent Practice: Data Science Case Study (20 mins)
+## Independent Practice: Data Science Case Study (10-20 mins, if time)

+> **ALERT**: The following activity is intended for more advanced student audiences who want additional practice with real world data science examples.
+For advance students, conduct this exercise as an independent practice.
+Break the class into equal groups, then pair up within those groups and have them review the notebook.
+Their goal should be to reference the scikit-learn documentation to understand how the code creates a decision tree from the iris dataset.
+Afterward, they should explain their analysis to their groups, then come up with questions for the class.

+> For novice students, conduct this exercise as a **guided pracice** and walk them through it as a class.
+Break them into groups and ask them to use documentation to *successfully identify decision trees in python* in the attached notebook, making sure to assist each group.
+Demo your explanation to the class as needed.

 Activity:

 Using the dataset(s) from [Part 1 - Guided Practice](#guided-practice1) or [Part 1 - Independent Practice](#ind-practice1), pair up and review the decision tree algorithm.

-This model is created using *scikit-learn*.
-Can you understand the code?
-If so, can you implement it?
+This model is created using *scikit-learn*, a common python package used for machine learning.
+Your goal is to review the code in the notebook and successfully identify how it implements a decision tree algorithm.

 Work in pairs and review the [scikit learn documentation](http://scikit-learn.org/stable/modules/tree.html) to assist you!

-Afterward, we'll come back and discuss this as a class.
+Afterward, we'll come back and review it as a class.

-> Instructor Note: Remind the students of what scikit-learn is used for, referring to the discussion from the [Guided Practice](#guided-practice1).
-Emphasize the importance of learning to look up documentation when they encounter something new!

 For this exercise, you'll need to download the [DataScience101_Part2_DecisionTree.ipynb](./code/DataScience101_Part2_DecisionTree.ipynb) and the [Iris dataset](./code/data/iris.csv).

-> Make sure to help students access a copy of the notebook [DataScience101_Part2_DecisionTree.ipynb](./code/DataScience101_Part2_DecisionTree.ipynb) and the [Iris dataset](./code/data/iris.csv).
-If they have trouble accessing on Github, use Dropbox and provide students with a link.

-> Note: As a reminder, students have not had an opportunity to demo the library or the decision tree model yet.
-Therefore, provide them with the complete notebook and ask students to work in pairs to run and discuss the code.
-Then bring the class back together to explain the code and allow for questions.
+Refer to the instructions from earlier to access these materials.

+> Note: If students are having trouble getting started, make sure to emphasize the importance of learning to look up documentation when they encounter something new.
+After all, this is a key skill for any good data scientist!
+Ask them to work at it for at least 5 minutes.

+> If they are still having trouble, stop and demo the code, walking through one example of the decision tree node, in order to give them a reference to start from.

+Afterward, discuss your observations with your group.
+Can you explain what this code is doing?
+Can you describe how this algorithm works?
+> Note: Make sure to leave time for plenty of questions!

 ***